Slam Dunk Contest: 1976–77 NBA Slam Dunk Contest

 In 1976, Arthur Erhat filed a patent for "a rim that had give but immediately returned to its original position," making dunking safe for the first time by significantly reducing the shattering of backboards.
-After a ten-year ban, the NBA brought back the dunk to regular play for the 1976-77 season.
 That year, NBA held its first Slam Dunk Contest as a one-off, season-long event similar to NBA Horse event held the following season.
 During halftime at each game, there was a one-on-one slam dunk competition.

 There were 22 competitors at multiple venues throughout the event—one for each team at the league—including future Hall of Famers Kareem Abdul-Jabbar, Alex English, Julius Erving, George Gervin, Elvin Hayes, Moses Malone, and David Thompson.
-Former ABA player Darnell "Dr. Dunk" Hillman was named the winner that season, beating out the Golden State Warriors' Larry McNeill in the championship round on June 5, 1977 in Portland during the halftime of the final playoff game.
+Former ABA player Darnell "Dr. Dunk" Hillman was named the winner that season, beating out the Golden State Warriors' Larry McNeill in the championship round on June 5, 1977, in Portland during the halftime of the final playoff game.
 Although he received the winner's $15,000 check, Hillman did not receive a trophy until 2017.